Saulzi/SilverBear-Interview/Readme.md

 * Prepare to present your solution in the next interview (the easiest way is to bring in your laptop)
 * Send any questions to tom.norton@silverbear.com but use search engines and other material as much as you want

-# Instrutions
+## Instrutions
-This requires NPM to be installed i.e. nodejs of a recentish version for build essentually this is invoked as part of the MSBuild build process in the SilverBear.Interview project
+This requires NPM to be installed i.e. nodejs of a recentish version for build essentually this is invoked as part of the MSBuild build process in the SilverBear.Interview project, not getting to into MSBUILD here

+## Notes
+This is scaffolded similar to how I did Metis, except for using .Net 5. getting data from service (partial) this should have DB stuff implemented it doesn't because time.
+It also currently has no search functionality, no tests etc because time.